BDC Hamburger Icon

 1. Planned-to-done ratios

 This ratio compares the percentage of tasks delivered as per specific guidelines.
-While customer-centricity emphasizes building the right product at the right time for the right market, knowing how much your teams were able to accomplish successfully against the list of planned tasks gets you accurate insights into both your current resources and their capabilities.
-Moreover, it gives you an overview of the complexities of the project, casting a shadow over tasks in terms of time, scope and budgeting constraints, thus helping you identify the ones that overran original estimates.
+Customer-centricity emphasizes building the right product at the right time for the right market, but knowing how much your teams were able to accomplish against the list of planned tasks gets you accurate insights into both your current resources and their capabilities.
+Moreover, it gives you an overview of the complexities of the project, casting a shadow over tasks in terms of time, scope, and budgeting constraints, thus helping you identify the ones that overran their original estimates.

-An additional bonus to this ratio is that you can instantly know if your talent management processes need closer inspection.
+A bonus to this ratio is that you can instantly know if your talent-management processes need closer inspection.
 You can then update your skills inventory after identifying if your staff is using irrelevant bodies of knowledge or working with outdated skills.
-Once you acquire the appropriate hands before a project commences, you’ll avoid overworking existing staff who’re inadequately prepared for the onslaught.
-What’s more, you’ll take the right skills off the bench and deploy them directly onto the right projects, thereby ensuring that your teams are optimally utilized.
+Once you acquire the appropriate hands before a project commences, you’ll avoid overworking existing staff who are inadequately prepared for the onslaught.
+What’s more, you’ll take the right skills off the bench and deploy them directly onto the right projects, ensuring that your teams are optimally utilized.

 TipBottom line